Almost 100% Of My Income Goes Toward Rent

 Erin, 30 — San Francisco, California

-"I'm currently spending nearly 42% of my monthly paycheck on rent," says Erin.
-"I've been on the lease for a year, and next year rent will increase to 45% of my monthly paycheck.
+"I'm currently spending nearly 42% of my monthly paycheque on rent," says Erin.
+"I've been on the lease for a year, and next year rent will increase to 45% of my monthly paycheque.
 I live in a rent-controlled apartment."

 "At this point in my career, [rent] isn't a financial strain, but it does mean that I'm hardly saving any money," she says.
 "I try to always have three months' worth of rent in my checking just in case I lose my job or have unexpected expenses, but I'm unable to save for a house or kids — both of which are things I want, especially kids."